The National Canal Museum is opening on Saturdays and Sundays starting April 1st.

 Take time to explore the information on this website and get directions before you visit.

-Written by Wendi Blewett, DLNHC Collections Manager
+Written by Wendi Blewett, DLNHC Museum Collections Manager